29jm/29jm.github.io/_posts/2020-03-07-advanced-memory-allocation.markdown

 {% endhighlight %}
 Notice that second `if`: as we want to support arbitrary alignment of the blocks we hand out, we want to prevent space from being wasted in between blocks, so unused blocks will be created to fill the gaps as they appear.
 For instance, imagine the heap is at 0x40, and a 0x1000-aligned block is requested.
 Then a gap of about `0x1000-0x40=0xFC0` bytes will be created between the first block and the new one.
 We'll create a block there with minimum alignment to fill the gap.

 Note that the pages that consitute the memory we'll be distributing are already mapped in the kernel.
 That way the kernel can allocate after starting to execute in multiple page directories, without having to mirror the paging changes in each process.
-This is where it's done in [paging.c][paging]
+This is where the preallocation is done in [paging.c][paging]:
 {% highlight c %}
     // Setup the kernel heap
     heap = KERNEL_HEAP_BEGIN;